-So before I get into talking about him, let’s talk about you.
+So before I get into talking about your boyfriend, let’s talk about you.

-You’re not a gold-digger for wanting a guy who is more ambitious.
+You’re not a gold-digger for wanting a guy who is more ambitious in life.

 You’re not snobby for finding an intelligent, sexy boyfriend.

 You’re not shallow for craving conversation that doesn’t revolve around pop culture.

-And you’re not wrong for wishing he were stronger, more creative, and more experienced professionally.
+And you’re not wrong for wishing your boyfriend were stronger, more creative, and more experienced professionally.

 The questions that linger for me are these….

-1) Are compatibility and kindness more important than worldliness and ambition?
+1) Are compatibility and kindness more important in your relationship than worldliness and ambition?